bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

 A taxonomic assignment is a process of assigning an Operational Taxonomic Unit (OTU, that is, groups of related individuals) to sequences that can be reads or contigs.
 Sequences are compared against a database constructed using complete genomes.
 When a sequence finds a good enough match in the database, it is assigned to the corresponding OTU.
 The comparison can be made in different ways.

 ### Strategies for taxonomic assignment

 There are many programs for doing taxonomic mapping, and almost all of them follow one of the following strategies:

-1. BLAST: Using BLAST or DIAMOND, these mappers search for the most likely hit for each sequence within a database of genomes (i.e., mapping).
+1. Homology: Using BLAST or DIAMOND, these mappers search for the most likely hit for each sequence within a database of genomes (i.e., mapping).
 This strategy is slow.

 2. Markers: They look for markers of a database made a priori in the sequences